 - a.
-During each of the fiscal years of 2016, 2015 and 2014 the Company paid to directors \$92, \$47 and \$40, respectively, as directors' fees. - b.
-On July 1, 2008, the Subsidiary entered into two consulting agreements with KNRY Ltd. ("KNRY"), an Israeli company owned by the CEO, whereby the CEO and the CTO, through KNRY, provide services to the Company (the "Consulting Agreements").
+During each of the fiscal years of 2017, 2016 and 2015 the Company paid to directors \$100, \$92 and \$47, respectively, as directors' fees. - b.
+On July 1, 2008, the Subsidiary entered into two consulting agreements with KNRY Ltd. ("KNRY"), an Israeli company owned by the CEO, whereby the CEO and the CSO, through KNRY, provide services to the Company (the "Consulting Agreements").
 The Consulting Agreements are both terminable by either party upon 60 days prior written notice.
-The Consulting Agreements provide that KNRY (i) will be paid a gross amount of NIS 50,400 (\$14) per month for each of the CEO and CTO and (ii) will be reimbursed for reasonable expenses incurred in connection with performance of the Consulting Agreements.
+The Consulting Agreements, as amended, provide that KNRY will be reimbursed for reasonable expenses incurred in connection with performance of the Consulting Agreements and that the monthly consulting fee paid to the CEO and the CSO is NIS 127,570 (\$35) and NIS 80,454 (\$22), respectively. - c.
+Balances with related parties: